Christina Gyllenstierna: Defender of Stockholm

 On 19 January 1520, Regent Sten was mortally wounded at the battle of Bogesund.
 Lady Christina emerged as the leader of the Sture party and defender of her son's right.
 She took command of the city and Castle of Stockholm in the name of her underage son, and secured support from the majority of the peasantry and burgher class.
 The commanders of the most important fortresses of the realm pledged their loyalty to her.
 These were the Västerås Castle, Nyköping Castle, Kalmar Castle as well as the province of Finland.
 However, she did not manage to secure enough support from the nobility: "Some stated their will to fight for the children of Lord Sten, while one party gave a stern now to Lady Christina the widow of Lord Sten, with the city of Stockholm and those of her followers, and often wrote to them that they should unite and resist the enemy, although such letters were not considered."
 On 6 March 1520, several members of the Privy Council of Sweden submitted to Christian II, electing him king of Sweden in Uppsala.
 The peasantry of central Sweden roused by her patriotism, flew to arms and defeated the Danish invaders at Balundsås on 19 March and were only with the utmost difficulty finally defeated at the bloody battle of Uppsala, on 6 April.

 In late May, the Danish fleet arrived and the city of Stockholm was besieged by land and sea by the Danes under Christian II.
 Shortly before, Christina managed to send her eldest son, the seven year old Nils Stensson Sture to safety in Danzig in Poland with an envoy headed by the chancellor of the Sture family, Peder Jakobsson (Sunnanväder).
 This was done to issue negotiations with Sigismund I the Old and the Hanseatic League for support against Denmark.
 In her embassy to Danzig, she stated that she governed the realm until her sons had reached the age of majority and could take over the regency.
 She had the support from the burghers of Stockholm, who referred to her as their Princess.
 Lady Christina took command and held out stoutly at Stockholm, while the second stronghold of Sweden, Kalmar, was commanded and defended and by the widow of its governor, Anna Eriksdotter (Bielke), in the same fashion.

 On 7 September 1520, after four months of siege, Christina was persuaded to capitulate in exchange for a letter of amnesty.
-In the letter of amnesty issued by Christian II, an amnesty of the most explicit and absolute character was extracted for Christina herself, her dead spouse and all their followers for all acts of resistance against Christian II himself, his father King John and his grandfather Christian II before him, regardless of all acts against bishop Trolle.
+In the letter of amnesty issued by Christian II, an amnesty of the most explicit and absolute character was extracted for Christina herself, her dead spouse and all their followers for all acts of resistance against Christian II himself, his father King John and his grandfather Christian I before him, regardless of all acts against bishop Trolle.
 Personally, Christina was granted Häme Castle and county, Kuhmo state in Finland, Hörningsholm Castle in Södermanland and Eksjö estate in Småland.